BDC Hamburger Icon

 • Gap insurance doesn’t cover every expense.
 Gap insurance may not cover specific out-of-pocket expenses, such as lab work, X-rays or mental health treatment.

 • Preexisting conditions may be an issue with gap insurance.
-Depending on your specific policy, you may be refused coverage because of preexisting conditions.
+Depending on your specific policy, an employee may be refused coverage because of preexisting conditions.

 • Gap insurance may have additional fees.
-Within a gap plan, you may also have to pay deductibles, copays and other fees.
+Employees may be responsible for paying some deductibles, copays and other fees.

 Did You Know?Did you know